Design of a coaxial power combiner with low-impedance inputs and increased isolation.

 Magnetic field is shown in all figures.
 Left side are with a solid ground plane, right side is without.
 Line 1 is between the coil and the bottom of the PCB.
 Line 2 is at 10 mm height.
 Last line is a perpendicular cut.

-The strange box around the loop which can be seen in the different pictures is a simulation artefact explained in footnote.
+The strange box around the loop which can be seen in the different pictures is a simulation artefact explained in footnote1.

 First line shows that even inside (!) the PCB, the grounded coil tends to guide the field just below it.
 Nothing would happen in the center.
 This behavior is the expected behavior of a transmission line: take a wave on one side, transport it towards the other sides, and radiate as little as possible.
 On the contraty, the coil behaves like a coil and the center has an high magnetic field.